Definition and Purpose

 Visiting Academics must hold a research or faculty position at another institution, and be willing to cover the costs related to campus access (page 4).

-‘Lab’ Interns: Post-graduate research students who have a desire to be mentored and learn in a lab.
+‘Lab’ Interns: Veterinary and Post-graduate research students who have a desire to be mentored and learn in a lab.
 Interns may stay at Cornell for up to 12 months.

 Initiating, Requesting and Finalizing Visits

 In all cases, visitors must be sponsored by a faculty member and submit three documents: 1.
-A Visitor Request Form (including department chair’s approval, and all required documentation) and submitted to the CVM Visitor & International Relations Manager (VIRM) ideally three months before the visit.
+A Visitor Request Form (including department chair’s approval, and all required documentation) and submitted to the Office of International Affairs & Professional Programs (OIAPP) ideally three months before the visit.
 The Visitor Request Form collects standard information required to process a visitor, and documents commitment of the faculty member and the department as well as clarifying the best category/status for each visitor.

 2. A CV that describes relevant education and research experience.

-Once the documents are submitted to VIRM, VIRM will coordinate directly with the proposed visitor to gather all other documentation required in order to process the application.
+Once the documents are submitted to OIAPP, OIAPP will coordinate directly with the proposed visitor to gather all other documentation required in order to process the application.
 The faculty sponsor will be kept informed.